awslabs/amazon-neptune-tools/neptune-gremlin-client/readme.md

 The `EndpointsType` enum provides implementations of `EndpointsSelector` for some common use cases:

-  * `EndpointsType.All` –  return all available instance (primary and read replicas) endpoints
+  * `EndpointsType.All` –  Return all available instance (primary and read replicas) endpoints.
-  * `EndpointsType.Primary` – returns the primary instance endpoint if it is available, or the cluster endpoint if the primary instance endpoint is not available
+  * `EndpointsType.Primary` – Returns the primary (writer) instance endpoint if it is available.
+(Prior to 1.1.0 this returns the cluster endpoint if the primary instance endpoint is not available.)
-  * `EndpointsType.ReadReplicas` – returns all available read replica instance endpoints, or, if there are no replica instance endpoints, the reader endpoint
+  * `EndpointsType.ReadReplicas` – Returns all available read replica instance endpoints.
+(Prior to 1.1.0 this returns the reader endpoint if there are no replica instance endpoints.)
-  * `EndpointsType.ClusterEndpoint` – returns the cluster endpoint
+  * `EndpointsType.ClusterEndpoint` – Returns the [cluster endpoint](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html).
-  * `EndpointsType.ReaderEndpoint` – return the reader endpoint
+  * `EndpointsType.ReaderEndpoint` – Returns the [reader endpoint](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html).
+  * `EndpointsType.PrimaryOrClusterEndpoint` – (From 1.1.0) Returns the primary (writer) instance endpoint if it is available, or the cluster endpoint if the primary instance endpoint is not available.
+  * `EndpointsType.ReadReplicasOrReaderEndpoint` – (From 1.1.0) Returns all available read replica instance endpoints, or, if there are no replica instance endpoints, the reader endpoint.

 ### Connect the ClusterEndpointsRefreshAgent to a Lambda Proxy when you have many clients